What to know about the city when starting a Spanish course abroad.

 A: In two simple words: very pleasant.
 Daytime temperatures go from an average of 14°C (57°F) during the winter months to 27°C (81°F) in the summer, with August being the warmest month with peaking temperatures around 34°C (95°F).
 Spring and autumn are famously delightful with an average temperature of 24°C (75°F).

-As a rule of thumb, remember that beach season in Barcelona usually starts mid May and lasts until the end of October.
+As a rule of thumb, remember that the beach season in Barcelona usually starts mid-May and lasts until the end of October.
 Pack accordingly!

 Q: What is the best way to move around in the city?